-How to Chose the Right Electrical Outlet
+How to Chose and Install the Right Electrical Outlet

-Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.
+- Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.

-Estimated Time: Depends on personal level experience, ability to work with tools and the number of outlets that will be replaced.
+- Estimated Time: Depends on personal level experience, ability to work with tools and the number of outlets that will be replaced.

-Precaution: Identify the outlet circuit, turn it OFF and Tag it with a Note before working with the wiring.
+- Precaution: Identify the outlet circuit, turn it OFF and Tag it with a Note before working with the wiring.

-Notice: Always replace outlets with the same voltage and amperage rating and never install an grounded outlet if the circuit does not have a ground wire provided.
+- Notice: Always replace outlets with the same voltage and amperage rating and never install an grounded outlet if the circuit does not have a ground wire provided.

-More about Home Electric Wiring
+More about Wiring Outlets

-Home electrical wiring includes 110 volt outlets and 220 volt outlets and receptacles which are common place in every home.
+- Home electrical wiring includes 110 volt outlets and 220 volt outlets and receptacles which are common place in every home.
 See how wiring electrical outlets for the home are done.

 Electrical Circuit Wiring

-This article looks at common 120 volt and 240 volt house wiring circuits and the circuit breakers that are installed identifying the types and amperage sizes used in most homes.
+- This article looks at common 120 volt and 240 volt house wiring circuits and the circuit breakers that are installed identifying the types and amperage sizes used in most homes.

 Home Electrical Circuit Breakers

-A guide to home electrical circuit breakers and how they work to protect your electrical wiring.
+- A guide to home electrical circuit breakers and how they work to protect your electrical wiring.
 When properly installed, your home electrical wiring is protected by a circuit protection device.

 Electrical Wire for the Home

-Complete listing of electrical wire types and parts used for home projects with electrical code information serves as selection guidelines.
+- Complete listing of electrical wire types and parts used for home projects with electrical code information serves as selection guidelines.

 Be Careful and Be Safe - Never Work on Energized Circuits!

-Consult your Local Building Department about Permits and Inspections for all projects.
+Consult your Local Building Department about Permits and Inspections for all Electric Wiring Projects.